-So ask yourself, ‘What is the one idea that I've just learnt from what I've read that I can implement in my life over the next 24 hours?
+Ask yourself, what is the one idea that I've just learned from what I've read that I can implement in my life over the next 24 hours?

 This practice will enable you to retain information and also create a positive change in your life.

 What if there is just no way for you to implement this information in your real life?
 For example, what if you just read a book about dinosaurs hunting pattern?
 What do you do then?

 Here is a solution: share the ‘3 Key Take Aways’ that you took down with somebody.